sylvainbx/rust-book-fr/FRENCH/src/ch03-01-variables-and-mutability.md

 the code more convenient to write than if it had only immutable variables.
 -->

-En utilisant `mut`, nous sommes autorisés à changer la valeur à laquelle `x` est reliée de `5` à `6`.
-Dans certains cas, vous allez vouloir rendre une variable mutable car cela rend le code plus pratique à écrire qu'une implémentation n'utilisant que des variables immuables.
+En utilisant `mut`, nous avons autorisé le changement valeur de `x`, `5` à `6`.
+Dans d'autres cas, vous allez vouloir rendre une variable mutable car cela rendra le code plus pratique à écrire que s'il n'utilisait que des variables immuables.

 <!--
 There are multiple trade-offs to consider in addition to the prevention of